 Definition of Depreciation

-Depreciation is an accounting technique for spreading out the expense of a tangible item over its useful life.
+Depreciation is a term used to describe the decrease in value of an asset over time.
+It is an accounting technique to spread the expense of the asset over its useful life.
 Depreciation showcases the exact used asset’s value.
-It enables businesses to compare the cost of assets to the revenue generated from the asset.
+It enables businesses to compare the cost of assets to the revenue generated from such assets.

-An accountant records depreciation for all capitalized assets that have not yet been fully depreciated after an accounting period.
-The entry in the journal includes a:
+An accountant records depreciation for all capitalised assets that have not yet been fully depreciated at the end of an accounting period.
+The entry in the journal includes a debit for the depreciation expense to the income statement and credit to the accumulated depreciation appearing in the balance sheet.

 Depreciation Types